Duricrust

 Duricrust is a hard layer on or near the surface of soil.
 Duricrusts can range in thickness from a few millimeters or centimeters to several meters.

-It is a general term (not to be confused with duripan) for a zone of chemical precipitation and hardening formed at or near the surface of sedimentary bodies through pedogenic and (or) non-pedogenic processes.
-It is typically formed by the accumulation of soluble minerals deposited by mineral-bearing waters that move upward, downward, or laterally by capillary action, commonly assisted in arid settings by evaporation.
+It is a general term (not to be confused with duripan) for a zone of chemical precipitation and hardening formed at or near the surface of sedimentary bodies through pedogenic or non-pedogenic processes.
+It is typically formed by the accumulation of soluble minerals deposited by mineral-bearing waters that move upward, downward, or laterally by capillary action.
+It is commonly assisted in arid settings by evaporation.
 There are different types of duricrusts, each distinguished by a dominant mineralogy.
-For example, ferricrete (laterite) is dominated by sesquioxides of iron; alcrete (bauxite) is dominated by sesquioxides of aluminum; silcrete by silica; calcrete (caliche) by calcium carbonate, and gypcrete (gypcrust) it has a hardness of 7.3 by gypsum.
+For example, ferricrete (laterite) is dominated by sesquioxides of iron; alcrete (bauxite) is dominated by sesquioxides of aluminum; silcrete by silica; calcrete (caliche) by calcium carbonate, and gypcrete (gypcrust) by gypsum.

-Duricrusts need to be formed in absolute accumulation, therefore they must have a source, transfer and precipitation.

-Duricrust is often studied during missions to Mars because it may help prove the planet once had more water.
+Duricrust is often studied during missions to Mars because it may help prove that the planet once had more water.
 Duricrust was found on Mars at the Viking 2 landing site, and a similar structure, nicknamed "Snow Queen", was found under the Phoenix landing site.
 Phoenix's duricrust was later confirmed to be water-based.